I've been an online writer for over nine years. My articles often focus on classical music, pet care, and classic books.

 - Plant lavender around your garden.
-This is nontoxic and does not spread rapidly.
-You can use the flowers and leaves in your pet's bedding; also you can put the leaves and flowers into water and spray your pet and pet's bedding with it.
+This is non-toxic and does not spread rapidly.
+You can use the flowers and leaves in your pet's bedding; also, you can put the leaves and flowers into the water and spray your pet and pet's bedding with it.

 - You can try sprinkling a small amount of diatomaceous earth on your pet's bedding and on the carpets.
 This is fossilized plant matter that is harmless to anything except insects.
 It resembles chalk dust and will also kill slugs and snails.

 - Nematodes have many benefits, so don't hesitate to try these highly useful worms.
 (Don't worry, you'll never see them!)